 Our Verdict

-For most people, the Saatva Foundation at $375 is the ideal choice.
+For most people, a solid foundation at the $150 to $500 price point is the ideal choice.
 It provides excellent support for any mattress type, lasts for over a decade with proper care, and represents a reasonable investment in your sleep quality.
-The solid wood construction and thoughtful design make it the best foundation value I have tested.

-The key takeaway is this: your mattress is only as good as the base beneath it.
+The key takeaway: your mattress is only as good as the base beneath it.
 A $3,000 mattress on a box spring will perform worse than a $1,000 mattress on a quality foundation or adjustable base.
 When you are investing in better sleep, do not neglect the foundation that supports your entire system.

 Frequently Asked Questions